-If medical malpractice or negligence is responsible for your child’s condition, you may be entitled to compensation from a cerebral palsy lawsuit.
+If you believe medical malpractice or negligence may be responsible for your child’s condition, contact Sokolove Law today.
+You may be entitled to compensation from a CP lawsuit.

 Why File a Cerebral Palsy Lawsuit?

 Many families with children who suffer from cerebral palsy are looking for answers.
 They want to know what went wrong and if their child's injury could have been prevented.

 Our experienced cerebral palsy attorneys can help families figure out what happened — and what they can do about it now.

 By filing a cerebral palsy lawsuit, many families have been able to:

 - Get justice for the injury their child suffered as a result of improper care

 - Hold the doctor, medical professionals, and/or hospital responsible

 - Prevent others from experiencing the same pain they went through